Beginners’ Guide to SEO Web Development

 Everything, including spelling, punctuation, and word order, matters when it comes to keywords.
 This means that if two semantically similar key phrases are written in two different ways, search engines will view them as completely distinct.
 As a result, it’s critical that the keywords you employ are clear and plain, and that they convey the intended meaning.

-For example, if the Avianet website primarily said “software development company,” it would be quite impossible for consumers to find us among the large sea of software development companies.
-We cut down the search results and boost our chances of being noticed by incorporating keywords like “web and mobile software development company in Germany.”
+For example, if the AVIANET website primarily said “software development company,” it would be quite impossible for consumers to find us among the large sea of software development companies.
+We cut down the search results and boosted our chances of being noticed by incorporating keywords like “web and mobile software development company in Germany.”

 The more the merrier isn’t always the case.